 The “Turtle Experiment” and the Famous Wager

-In 1983, Dennis decided to prove that anyone could become a successful trader if they followed clear rules.
+In 1983, Richard Dennis decided to prove that anyone could become a successful trader if they followed clear rules.
 He made a bet with his business partner, William Eckhardt, on the importance of training and education in a trader’s success.
 This wager led to the famous “Turtle Experiment.”

 The Lasting Legacy of Richard Dennis in Modern Trading